PASTAplus/PEP/peps/pep-9.md

 - `permission.grantee_type` - An enumeration of possible values that represent the type of grantee, one of, 'PROFILE', 'GROUP' or 'PUBLIC'.
 - `permission.level` - An enumeration of possible values that represent the permission level, one of, 'READ', 'WRITE' or 'CHANGE'.

-E.g., if we are tracking permissions for a data package with data and metadata entities, the `collection.label` might be `knb-lter-bes.1234.5`, and the `collection.type` would be `package`.
+For example, if we are tracking permissions for a data package with metadata, a quality report, and data entities, the `collection.label` might be `knb-lter-bes.1234.5`, and the `collection.type` would be `package`.
 Linked to this collection would be a number of resources.
-Each resource would have a `resource.collection_id` referencing the `knb-lter-bes.1234.5` collection, a `resource.label` with an entity name or package URL, and a `resource.type` of either `data` or `metadata`.
+Each resource would have a `resource.collection_id` referencing the `knb-lter-bes.1234.5` collection, a `resource.label` with an entity name or package URL, and a `resource.type` of either `metadata`, `report`, or `data`.
 Permissions would then be linked to these resources via `permission.resource_id`.
 Each permission would have a `permission.grantee_id` of a user profile, group or NULL (for the public user), and a `permission.grantee_type` of either `PROFILE`, `GROUP` or `PUBLIC`.
 The `permission.level` would specify the level of access granted to the grantee, and would be one of `READ`, `WRITE` or `CHANGE`.

 ### AuthZ authorization algorithm